toolleeo/cli-apps/README.md

 ## <a name="file-system"></a>File systems

-* [duf](https://github.com/muesli/duf) - Disk Usage/Free Utility
-* [gdu](https://github.com/dundee/gdu) - Pretty fast disk usage analyzer written in Go.
-Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
-However HDDs work as well, but the performance gain is not so huge.
 * [sshfs](https://github.com/libfuse/sshfs) - Locally mount a remote file-system through SSH and access files and directory as they would be on the local machine.
 * [TMSU](http://tmsu.org/) - A tool for tagging files; it provides a simple command line tool for applying tags and a virtual filesystem so that you can get a tag-based view of your files from within any other program.
-* [vizex](https://github.com/bexxmodd/vizex) - Visualize the disk space usage for every partition and media on the user's machine

 ## <a name="font"></a>Font management